emdashdrupal/Carto/Home.md

 | Household / Resident | ✅              | ⚠️Only those live in the park | ❌                                              |The homeless without any temporary shelters can be regarded as foreigners. |
 | Employee             | ✅              | ✅                            | ✅                                              |The homeless and migrant workers are valid workers. |

+> {!NOTE}
-*Assumes the Count Homeless Residents option is enabled*
+> Assumes the Count Homeless Residents option is enabled.

 The fifth option is the <a id="ExportUnzoned"></a> **Export Unzoned Zoning Cells** option.
 When enabled, Carto will export every zoning cells, even if they are not zoned (empty).
 Disable this option to reduce the file size.